robofit/patbot_self_driving/README.md

 alt="IMAGE ALT TEXT HERE" width="480" height="360" border="10" /></a>

 **Mode 2:** The main idea is to place range cones along the range laser which scans the front part of the robot by 180 degrees.
-To this end,  a total of 5 range cones were place and distributed in front of the robot and to find whether they are empty to allow the robot to navigate.
+To this end,  a total of 5 range cones were placed and distributed in front of the robot.
+Then the aim is to find whether they are empty to allow the robot to navigate.
 The **mode 2** is launched by the  file **roslaunch patbotsd patbotsd_directions_navigation.launch**.
 This mode was tested in a bit cluttered corridor and with some people around.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=fUunIjcg0NE&feature=youtu.be" target="_blank"><img src="http://i3.ytimg.com/vi/fUunIjcg0NE/hqdefault.jpg"
 alt="IMAGE ALT TEXT HERE" width="480" height="360" border="10" /></a>